Samsung/cordova-plugin-toast/docs/toast.application.md

 		```

 ### void launchApp(AppInfo appInfo, SuccessCallback successCallback, optional ErrorCallback? errorCallback);
-Launches an application with the specified application control.
+Launches an application with application details.
 * Parameters
 	* appInfo: The data structure describing application details.
 	* successCallback: The method to call when the source is changed successfully.